rancher/docs/content/k3s/latest/en/installation/single-server/_index.md

 weight: 20
 ---

 >**Note:** This section contains information on flags and environment variables used for starting a single-master (non-HA) k3s cluster.
-A High-Availability (HA) k3s cluster is required for production.
-A single server install is intended only for development and testing environments.
+A High-Availability (HA) k3s cluster is recommended for production environments that cannot tolerate down time.

 Installation
 ------------